 -d, --datatype str Type of data to produce for the heatmaps.
-Valid options are raw, fragment (only fragment corrections applied), distance (only distance-dependence signal removed), enrichment (both fragment correction and distance-dependence signal removed), and expected (only predicted signal). [fragment]
+Valid options are raw, fragment removed), and expected (only predicted signal). [fragment]

-If data is unbinned, this option specifies whether the heatmaps should be full or -a, --arraytype str compact.
+(only fragment corrections applied), distance (only distance-dependence signal removed), enrichment (both fragment correction and distance-dependence signal compact.
 Full means that there is a row and column for every fragment, while compact means that rows are forward fragments only and columns are reverse fragments only. [full]